Adv-R-Programming/Adv-R-Reader/content/class_worksheets/15_pdf_data/_index.en.md

 PDFs are a ubiquitous file format.
 However, they were not made with data processes in mind.
-This can make them quite a pain to work with, so they would be avoided when possible.
+This can make them quite a pain to work with, so they should be avoided when possible.

 Today I will walk you through one example of when I needed to get data out of PDFs.
-It will be less of a worksheet and more of an explanation.
+It will be less of a worksheet and more of a demonstration.
 In 2019 I spent some time working in the UK building a machine learning system to identify what foster care providers should be prioritized for inspection to assure children were receiving adequate care.
 One of the